ASH Annual Meeting Press Policies

 This section only pertains to those who have requested and received email confirmation for in-person media registration.
 If you have been approved for virtual-only registration but you need to request access to the in-person meeting, please contact [email protected] as soon as possible.

 There will be no on-site media registration.
 If you require access to the in-person meeting, you must indicate in-person (with virtual access) when you make your initial media registration request.
-You must request this option prior to the closing of the media registration portal on November 29 and provide proof of COVID-19 vaccination prior to arriving on site.
+You must request this option prior to the closing of the media registration portal in November and provide proof of COVID-19 vaccination prior to arriving on site.

 Media badges are non-transferrable.
 Registered media who give their badges to other individuals seeking access to the ASH annual meeting or press working room risk having their media credentials revoked and access to future ASH meetings denied.